red-axe/am-editor/docs/api/node.md

 ### `[n: number]`

-Node node collection, which can be accessed by subscript index
+Node node collection, can be accessed by subscript index

 Return type: Node

-## Method
+## method

 ### `each`